KC child care center prepares for reopen on Monday

 Missouri just sent new guidelines for child care facilities including having children two and older wear masks.
 They will not be following that recommendation.

-“Where do I begin, there are so many precautions we will be putting in place,” St. Marks CEO Deidre Anderson said.
+“Where do I begin, there are so many precautions we will be putting in place,” UICS-Metro Child & Family Development Center CEO Deidre Anderson said.

 Anderson is nervous about welcoming children back into their facilities in east Kansas City.